Skip to main content

 Recovery Timeline: Deep Plane Under Local Anesthesia

 Local anesthesia deep plane facelift offers a recovery profile similar to awake procedures, with the added benefit of avoiding systemic anesthetic agents entirely.
+For patients concerned about complications, this approach offers an enhanced safety margin and is considered a safe alternative to general anesthesia for suitable candidates.

 Local Anesthesia Recovery Profile